SAGE CUSTOMERS CONTINUE DEFECTION TO NETSUITE

 Producer of information display systems and software.

+"Since migrating from Sage Line 50 to NetSuite, our sales processes have been much more closely integrated with our customer data," said Patrick Murray, CFO of Opta Sports Data.
 "We came on board with NetSuite last year after previously using three different products — Sage Line 50 for accounting, ACT! for CRM, and Excel for stock control and the rest," said Agam Jain, Managing Director, Jayex.
 "With so many systems, things were disjointed and all over the place.
 Now with NetSuite everything is coordinated and efficient.
-With the system being so scalable, our company, which has been in business since 1978, can concentrate on growth rather than chase paper trails."
+With the system being so scalable, our company, which has been in business since 1978, can concentrate on growth rather then chase paper trails."

 Opta Sports Data (www.optasportsdata.com), London